Staff & Advisors

 Received a Master’s in Public Administration with an emphasis in nonprofit management from San Francisco State University

 Former board president of the national Young Nonprofit Professionals Network

 Kristin believes personal connection to nature is an essential ingredient in creating genuine curiosity and deep appreciation for the world.
 With extensive experience in collaborating with non-profits, government agencies and educational institutions on behalf of environmental leadership, Kristin's ultimate goal is for humans to have a good time on Earth while adopting principles of diversity as the measure of health.
 Her University of Wisconsin-Madison degrees focused on wildlife & agroecology, Spanish and water resources management.
-She refined her strengths for many years at Water Education Colorado and now eagerly serves as the Executive Director for Community Soil Foundation, providing support and strategy for staff and volunteers.
+She refined her strengths for many years at Water Education.
 An advocate of preparing colorful food with children, rainbow salsa with blue corn chips is her favorite garden snack.
 Kristin's respect for youth development has recently expanded to her own little ones and alongside her partner, her family enjoys playing outside with the pooch, tracking critters, and learning new tricks!